Grad-U-Ace/hackjakarta-backend/README.md

 # Grad-U-Ace' Hack Jakarta Backend
 ## GrabFood Chatbot

-Powered by the magical Django Rest Framework.
+Powered by the magical Django Framework with OpenAI's API.

 ## Project Overview
 The GrabFood Chatbot aims to revolutionize the food ordering experience by offering personalized recommendations to users and actionable insights to merchants.
 Leveraging AI, this chatbot enhances user engagement, reduces bounce rates, and drives economic growth for merchants.